huggingface/data-is-better-together/cookbook-efforts/dpo/instructions.md

 > [!TIP]
 > If you are able to use the serverless option, it is the easiest way to get started.
 You can find more information on how to use the serverless option in the [docs](https://huggingface.co/docs/inference-endpoints/index).
 You will have higher rate limits with a Pro account.
 If you are using a free account, you will have a lower rate limit.

 The dedicated endpoints option allows a large number of the models on the Hugging Face Hub to be deployed.
 This option requires a bit more setup but is more flexible.
 You can find more information on how to set up an endpoint in the [docs](https://huggingface.co/docs/inference-endpoints/index).
-We recommend you consider the following when setting up an endpoint:

-- Scaling to zero after a period of inactivity.
-This can be defined in the settings of the endpoint when you are creating it or updated later.
-This will ensure you are not charged for the endpoint when it is not in use.
-- Some models will require a [custom inference handler](https://huggingface.co/docs/inference-endpoints/guides/custom_handler).
-This won't be necessary for many models but is something to keep in mind.

 > [!WARNING]
 > Be aware that you will be charged for the use of the Inference Endpoints.
 You can find more information on the pricing in the [pricing docs](https://huggingface.co/docs/inference-endpoints/pricing).
 It is very strongly recommend to enable the autoscaling option when setting up the endpoint to avoid unnecessary charges.

+> [!WARNING]
+> Although we used the dedicated endpoints in this example, we highly recommend you to use the serverless option.
+If you need to run an unavailable model, you can easily use them with [other frameworks](https://distilabel.argilla.io/latest/components-gallery/llms/) such as Ollama or vLLM.

 ## 3. Use `distilabel` to generate a second response for each prompt in the filtered Aya dataset